eliascyberlab/Cybersecurity-Lab-Reports/IoT-Network-Audit-Isolation/README.md

 # 6. final conclusion
-The "invisible" heater was a perfect example of how IoT devices can create hidden blind spots in a network.
+The "invisible"  Chinese wireless heater switch was a perfect example of how IoT devices can create hidden blind spots in a network.
 By using passive sniffing and targeted scanning, I was able to unmask a device that didn't want to be found.
 The successful isolation of this device proves that you don't need expensive enterprise gear to secure a network—you just need the right methodology.
 My home network is now safer, and the "blast radius" of this IoT device is officially contained.